Best Bitcoin Brokers in the UK

 - Only basic order types

-Fortunately, Bitcoin trading in the UK is absolutely legal and unrestricted.
+Fortunately, Bitcoin trading in the UK is absolutely legal.
 All you need is a trustworthy broker and the minimum amount of trading required.
 The minimum deposit and trading amount varies enormously depending on the type of platform.

 Basically we have to distinguish between 2 types of Bitcoin Brokers.